Welcome

 We apply a non-traditional learning model, which was first launched by learned US professionals in 1964, and similar to the Open University of London.
 Renowned leaders who developed today's distance education are described by Roy Fairfield (1977) in his book Person-Centered Graduate Education.
 Those educators were inspired by the wisdom of Socrates and Confucius who centuries ago espoused learning from non-traditional fountains of knowledge that have had an immense affects on our world.
 They certainly did not do this at institutions accredited in the United States, Mexico, Canada, Europe or East Asia.
 Yet noted historical contributions arising there from had lasting implications for the past, the present and the future.
 As we close 2006, distance education has exploded in North America and Europe all because of the high costs and high needs, but few universities reach out to answer the vast needs of third world where learned persons among the impoverished have higher demands and even greater limitations than any affluent nations do.
 We are especially open to scholars from the third world who work mentors to grow degree plans and graduate committee persons whom they select.
 Our School of Continuing Education is tied to an Approved Continuing Education Sponsor.

-one of our founders – Kenneth Koym - worked 42 years in the field of mental health, forensic investigation and research in the US, Mexico, Central America and East Asia.
+Having begun his career as an entrepreneur, international educator and community developer in the 1960s, one of our founders – Kenneth Koym - worked 42 years in the field of mental health, forensic investigation and research in the US, Mexico, Central America and East Asia.
 In 2004, he became the legal representative of a private Petén, Guatemala-based Maya Museum.
 Based on his many experiences he urges, “An urgent call exists for learned credentials outside the US.
 This makes it critical for advanced professionals in the third world to gain the benefits of non-traditional learning methodologies.
 Why?
 In those foreign countries, the cost of building meeting rooms, libraries, laboratories, auditoriums and other elaborate facilities is prohibitive.”

 In response to this call, the University brings with it a non-governmental organization (NGO) - the Dialogue-Producing Consortium (founded in 1977 http://dialoguemakers.org).
 This NGO holds foundation status and we hope one day it may be feasible for learners and researchers to dream and realize answers to their dreams, i.e., to gain grants or stipends, and be duly recognized for making defensible original contributions to a duly respected field of study that they choose with the assistance they did not have before registering with this University.